-Elie Wiesel is one of the most famous survivors of the Holocaust genocide during the World War II.
+Elie Wiesel is one of the most famous survivors of the Holocaust genocide during World War II.
 He drew from his personal experiences to write autobiographical novels and stories.
-Night is just one of the books for which he is known, but it’s also probably the most famous (partly because it was chosen for the Oprah Book Club).
+Night is just one book for which he is known, but it’s also probably the most famous (partly because it was chosen for the Oprah Book Club).

 “What can we expect?
 It’s war…” he says in Chapter 1.

 With Night, he has “come back… to tell you the story of my death.”
 It’s a way to tell us the truths of life and death — before it’s “too late”…

 Like a play, he draws us onto the stage of the Holocaust experience, drawing out the symbols that represent everything that will lead to death:

 - “The yellow star?
 Oh well, what of it?
 You don’t die of it.”
 (Ch.
 1)

 - “A prolonged whistle split the air.
 The wheels began to grind.
 We were on our way.”
 (Ch.
 1)

 - “The doors were nailed up; the way back was finally cut off.
 The world was a cattle wagon hermetically sealed.”
 (Ch.
 1)